namanjaiin/namanjaiin-cloud/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/namanjain-devops) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:jainn1290@gmail.com)

 # 🏆 Awards and Recognition
-## Client Recommendation for Project SimpliFi
-The client recognized the outstanding contributions of the client to the successful execution and optimization of the SimpliFi project.
+### Client Recommendation for Project SimpliFi: The client recognized the outstanding contributions of the client to the successful execution and optimization of the SimpliFi project.

-## Team of the Quarter - Super Squad
-Awarded for exceptional teamwork, innovation and the achievement of key project milestones within the quarter.
+### Team of the Quarter - Super Squad: Awarded for exceptional teamwork, innovation and the achievement of key project milestones within the quarter.

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->
 <!---